orbitalquark/textadept/doc/03_UserInterface.md

 ## Menu

 The completely customizable menu provides access to all of Textadept's features.
 It is only available in the GUI version of Textadept.
-In the terminal, you can use the [command selection][] dialog instead.
+In the terminal version, you can use the [command selection][] dialog instead.
 Textadept is very keyboard-driven so most menu items have an assigned key shortcut.
 Key bindings are changeable in your [key preferences][] and will reflect in the menu.
 Here is a [complete list][] of default key bindings.

 [command selection]: 10_Advanced.html#Command.Selection
 [key preferences]: 08_Preferences.html#Key.Bindings